Register an imported heavy vehicle

 Modify your imported heavy vehicle

 If you want to undergo modifications, or your imported vehicle has undergone modifications, it may be subject to an inspection.
-Go to vehicle modifications to find out more information.
+Find out more about vehicle modifications.